 This book offers 11 practical ways to change how you look at the world around you in order to find more happiness in daily life.
 This is suitable for the whole family.

 You See What You Look At came from presentations I gave at a conference for single adults, and another for adult women.

 Some storms of life shake even those with strong faith.
 When that happens, we can either give in to spiritual and emotional destruction, or we can seek out the Light of the World to guide us safely Home.

 This book aims to rekindle faith in the Lord Jesus Christ and help world-weary travelers overcome obstacles of sin, betrayal, self-doubt, and more.

 Help Thou My Unbelief had been brewing in the back of my mind for a while, and when I got a message from a friend in spiritual crisis, I thought I’d better hurry up and write it.

 Available in paperback through Amazon and Barnes & Noble or in e-book form through the following distributors:

-All proceeds from the sales of these books go to the Church of Jesus Christ of Latter-day Saints Humanitarian Relief Fund, helping disaster victims, refugees, and poverty-stricken people all around the globe, and to the Perpetual Education Fund, helping people in third-world and developing nations to obtain technical training opportunities or to attend institutions of higher education world-wide.
+All proceeds from the sales of the paperback books go to the Church of Jesus Christ of Latter-day Saints Humanitarian Relief Fund, helping disaster victims, refugees, and poverty-stricken people all around the globe, and to the Perpetual Education Fund, helping people in third-world and developing nations to obtain technical training opportunities or to attend institutions of higher education world-wide.

 Is there more coming?